-- 269 Section 3.4.3, Risk, provides a description of the risk analysis we performed - Appendix A, Mappings, maps the security characteristics of this example solution to cybersecurity standards and best practices - 272 You might share the Executive Summary, NIST SP 1800-19A, with your leadership team members to help
+- Section 3.4.3, Risk, provides a description of the risk analysis we performed - Appendix A, Mappings, maps the security characteristics of this example solution to cybersecurity standards and best practices all or parts of the build created in our lab.
+The how-to portion of the guide provides specific product installation, configuration, and integration instructions for implementing the example solution.
+We do not re-create the product manufacturers' documentation, which is generally widely available.
+Rather, we show how we incorporated the products together in our environment to create an example solution.

+You might share the Executive Summary, NIST SP 1800-19A, with your leadership team members to help them understand the importance of adopting standards-based trusted compute pools in a hybrid cloud model that provide expanded security capabilities.